GoInterject/GoInterject.github.io/wGetStarted/L-Dev-Error-Handling.md

 **@ErrorMessageToUser** - a string containing a description of the error, with or without a prefix of ‘UserNotice:’.

-**severity** - generally a number from 0-18 ranking the severity of the error.
+**severity** - generally a number from 0-18 ranking the severity of the error, typically 18 if you want to stop the execution of a stored procedure.

 **state** - number, 0-255, used to locate where errors occur in your code.